SuperOfficeDocs/superoffice-docs/docs/database/tables/paymentterms.md

 ---
-uid: paymentterms
+uid: table-paymentterms
 title: paymentterms table
 description: The list of payment terms, in the internal product register so.generated: true
 keywords:
   - "database"
-  - "paymentterms"
+  - "PaymentTerms"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# PaymentTerms Table (427)
+# paymentterms Table (427)

-PaymentTerms MDO list item table.
+paymentterms MDO list item table.
 The list of payment terms, in the internal product register

 ## Fields